ShotaMiyazaki94/microjax/README.md

 pytest -m gpu -q
 ```

 These tests require JAX to detect a CUDA device.
 If not available, they are skipped.
+No additional environment flag is required beyond the `-m gpu` marker.

 ## 📜 License